 Buying a new home is an exciting prospect that consists of purchasing not just a place to live but in some cases a whole new way of life.
 A fresh lawn, a new place to call home, new neighbors, all of it comes with a home purchase.
 However, the purchase entails more than just building materials and pavement.

-Like it or not, buying a piece of property ties a home owner into the city, both socially and financially.
+Like it or not, buying a piece of property ties a homeowner into the city, both socially and financially.
 As the financial state of the city around your property changes, so, too, does the potential equity level of your property.
-If a builder surrounds your high value property with low value developments, that can have an irrevocable effect on your significant investment.
+If a builder surrounds your high-value property with low-value developments, that can have an irrevocable effect on your significant investment.

 Using that knowledge can help you as you go through the process of picking a home and picking an area to live in.
-As you look at homes, inquire from either your real estate agent or other expert what the surrounding environment is like.
+As you look at homes, inquire from either your real estate agent or other experts about what the surrounding environment is like.
 Has the commercial fate of the surrounding area improved lately?
 Have homes decreased in value over time?
 These are extremely valuable questions to ask.

 Understanding the current state of the neighborhood around your potential home is a crucial part of the real estate process.
-While many people spend time investigating things like the quality of the school district or cleanliness of the neighborhood, not everyone investigates the financial state of the surrounding area and the general flow of population in and out of the region.
+While many people spend time investigating things like the quality of the school district or the cleanliness of the neighborhood, not everyone investigates the financial state of the surrounding area and the general flow of population in and out of the region.

 Are the businesses in the area of a potential home faring well?
 Have commercial developments seen a lot of turnover?
-While it may seem like an unrelated development, if businesses start migrating away from a potential area, the prospect of an eye sore abandoned strip mall increases.
+While it may seem like an unrelated development, if businesses start migrating away from a potential area, the prospect of an eye-sore abandoned strip mall increases.
 An abandoned strip mall may seem like a small portion of an entire local economy, but it is a symptom of economic decay that potential buyers are constantly reminded of as they drive to showings.